nanomsg/nng/README.md

 management, retries, and other common considerations, so that they can focus on the application instead of the plumbing.

-NNG is implemented in C, requiring only C99 and CMake to build.
+NNG is implemented in C, requiring only a relatively modern C compiler (C11) and CMake to build.
 It can be built as a shared or a static library, and is readily embeddable.
 It is also designed to be easy to port to new platforms if your platform is not already supported.